2016 in review

 I have gained basic understanding about building responsive interfaces.
 I have discovered milligram.css in the process.

-As outlined in my first post, I started updating this blog with a few of the desired features.
+As outlined in my first post on this blog, I started updating this blog with a few of the desired features.

 2017 and ahead